What I found when I went to check what an AI agent had actually built.

 That schema is enough to distinguish my three scenarios.
 With it, I can answer: did the agent ask? what did I say? did it comply?
 Without it, I'm guessing forever.

-The schema also needs to be machine-parseable, not just human-readable — every field typed, every category controlled-vocabulary, every relationship queryable.
+The schema also needs to be machine-parseable, not just human-readable — every field typed, every category drawn from a controlled vocabulary, every relationship queryable.
 A receipt you can't analyse across a portfolio of builds is just a long-form log.
 The interesting questions live at the corpus level: across the last hundred builds, which agents had the highest halt rate?
 Which skills correlate with drift?
 Does compliance failure increase as session context fills up?
 None of that is answerable from prose.
-I'll cover the schema in detail in the next post.
+I'll cover the schema in detail in future posts.

 The schema-naming drift is a small example.
 The pattern generalises.

-Every house style is, in the end, a closed vocabulary — a finite set of patterns the team has agreed to use.
+Every house style is, in the end, a closed vocabulary — a finite set of patterns and frameworks the team has agreed to use.
 Data Vault has hubs, links, and satellites.
-Kimball has facts, dimensions, and a small number of SCD types.
+Kimball has facts, dimensions, and a small number of slowly-changing-dimension types.
 Naming conventions are closed alphabets.
 Every regulated discipline has a controlled vocabulary, and the discipline of working within it is what makes outcomes predictable.

 AI agents, by default, do not respect closed vocabularies.
 They reason from first principles every time, which means they generate plausible novelty whenever the rules are even slightly ambiguous.
 That's useful behaviour for greenfield work.
-It's catastrophic for house style.
+It can be catastrophic for house style.

 The fix is two things, working together: